Ashirogi-Muto/SevaSetu/admin-portal/README.md

-# SEVASETU - Admin Portal
+# SEWASETU - Admin Portal

 Admin dashboard for the AI-Powered Civic Issue Reporting Platform.

-## About SEVASETU
+## About SEWASETU

-SEVASETU is a comprehensive civic issue reporting platform that allows citizens to report municipal issues and enables administrators to track, manage, and resolve these issues efficiently.
+SEWASETU is a comprehensive civic issue reporting platform that allows citizens to report municipal issues and enables administrators to track, manage, and resolve these issues efficiently.

 ## Getting Started